vietnqw/sci-project/docs/ERROR_HANDLING.md

   - `UserNotFoundError` (USER_001) when user id not found
   - `AuthorizationError` (AUTH_003) when non-owner/non-admin updates
   - `BadRequestError` (COMMON_400) for wrong current password

+- `app/api/routes/competitions.py`
+  - `CompetitionNotFoundError` (COMPETITION_001) when competition id not found
+  - `ForbiddenCompetitionOwnerFilterError` (COMPETITION_002) when non-admin filters by `owner_id` or lists other users' competitions
+  - `ForbiddenCompetitionAccessError` (COMPETITION_003) when non-owner/non-admin updates, deletes, or toggles status

 ### Validation errors (422)